smirn0v/objclint/README.md

 * support for '#import' in js validators
 * support for configuration
 * support for additional folder with js validators
+* checking number of conditions for 'if' statements
 * ...